 An athlete’s foot size may vary from foot to foot, from birth, surgery, or prior injury.
 Special consultation with a fitting specialist is recommended.

 Metric or Imperial Measurements

-In the United States, the older imperial system, where things are measured in feet, inches, and pounds is used.
+In the United States, the older imperial system is used to measure things in feet, inches, and pounds.
 Other countries use the metric system.
 It is important to know the system used by the shoe manufacturer of your selection.
 Below are conversion charts for men and women.

 Care and Cleaning

-Taking care to wash and dry them properly will ensure the integrity of the shoe components and help you achieve the shoe's maximum lifespan.
-Avoid using a washing machine to clean your shoes, as the heat and detergents can be harmful to the glue holding different parts together.
+Washing and drying them properly will ensure the integrity of the shoe components and help you achieve the shoe's maximum lifespan.
+Avoid using a washing machine to clean your shoes, as the heat and detergents can harm the glue holding different parts together.

 Instead, spot-clean the dirty upper using a soft brush with mild soap and water.
-Dish soap is a good option, and a mild all-purpose cleaner should also do the trick.
+Dish soap is a good option; a mild all-purpose cleaner should also do the trick.

 You can remove the shoelaces and wash them separately for a more thorough cleaning.
-If they are beyond saving, having replacement laces is always a smart kit item.
+Having replacement laces is always a smart kit item if they are beyond saving.